jenkinsci/delphix-plugin/README.md

 The Jenkins Plugin enables teams to integrate the Delphix DevOps Data Platform within their automated pipelines.
 With Jenkins and Delphix, customers can automatically provision and destroy ephemeral data environments quickly to improve automated testing and automatically resolve common IT requests.
 Teams who successfully integrate the solution within their pipelines have experienced improved application quality, faster delivery cycles, and ultimately happier teams and customers.
 The plugin leverages the Data Control Tower (DCT)’s APIs to communicate with the Delphix Engines.

-Common Use Cases
+### Example Use Cases
-Provision an Oracle database and send the connectivity information to a Quality Assurance team member via email, Slack, or Teams.
+- Provision an Oracle database and send the connectivity information to a Quality Assurance team member via email, Slack, or Teams.
-Provision a PostgreSQL database, attach a test Application, run a Selenium or JUnit testing plan, report the results, and then destroy the database.
+- Provision a PostgreSQL database, attach a test Application, run a Selenium or JUnit testing plan, report the results, and then destroy the database.
-Provision Oracle and MySQL databases simultaneously to complete manual integration testing.
+- Provision Oracle and MySQL databases simultaneously to complete manual integration testing.
-Destroy all Microsoft SQL Server databases each Friday at 5 pm.
+- Destroy all Microsoft SQL Server databases at a specific time on a specific day every, week.

 ## <a id="installation"></a>Installation

 Install through Jenkins Plugin Manager or download [here](https://plugins.jenkins.io/delphix).

-## <a id="requirements"></a>Delphix Requirements
+## <a id="requirements"></a>Pre-Requisites

+- Jenkins server version 2.361.4 or greater.
-- Data Control Tower v7.0.1 and greater
+- Delphix Data Control Tower v7.0.1 or greater
-- One or more connected Delphix Continuous Data Engines v6.0.14.2 and greater.
+- One or more connected Delphix Continuous Data Engines v6.0.14.2 or greater.
 [Consult our DCT documentation for more information](https://dct.delphix.com/docs).

 ## <a id="usage"></a>Usage